 “Everything that might explode is relevant.”

-Minjae adjusted one of the power cables with a tool pulled from his jacket.
 “If I can vent the charge, it should stabilise—”

 Onyx nodded once, scanning for any viable exits.
 None.
 Just the sound of their own breathing and the faint whine of failing power.